gfowley/ruboto-tutorial-webview/tutorial.md

 It is tempting to try the quick fix of a short delay before returning, but this approach is detrimental to Javascript application and browser performance and degrades the user's experience.
 A better solution more in keeping with Javascript's asynchronous nature will be presented later.

-## Interface between WebView Javascript and application
+## Interface between Javascript and application
 WebView supports execution of application code from Javascript via an interface object.
 The interface object is registered with WebView method `addJavascriptInterface` documented [here](http://developer.android.com/reference/android/webkit/WebView.html#addJavascriptInterface%28java.lang.Object,%20java.lang.String%29).

 For Android API > 16 methods of the interface object must be annotated with Java annotation `@JavascriptInterface` to be available for use by Javascript.

 Unlike the Ruby callback object provided to the `evaluateJavascript` method, the reflection process used by WebView to find these methods when called from Javascript requires that there be an actual Java object instance of a Java class.

+### Create JavascriptInterface Java class
-We can create a such a Java class to back a Ruby class in Ruboto as follows for a class `Jsi`:
+We can create a such a Java class to back a Ruby class in Ruboto as follows; for a class `Jsi`:
 ```shell
 $ ruboto gen subclass java.lang.Object --name=Jsi --method_base=none